Monday, May 3, 2021

-Boating in Bloomington is a great way to spend a day on the lake.
-Head out to Lake Monroe Boat Rental to rent a pontoon, jet ski, ski boat, paddleboard, canoe, kayak, and more.
-If you’re interested in fishing, this lake is home to populations of largemouth bass, crappie, walleye, bluegill, and catfish.
-If you’re looking for solely non-motorized boating, take a drive out to Griffy Lake.
+Boating is a great way to spend a day on the lake in Bloomington.
+Head out to Lake Monroe Boat Rental to rent a pontoon, jet ski, paddleboard, canoe, kayak, or other watercraft.
+If you’re looking for solely non-motorized boating, head over to Griffy Lake.
 Smaller than Monroe Lake but still a great choice for watersports, this lake offers a quieter alternative for recreation.
 Like Lake Monroe Boat Rental, the Griffy Lake Boathouse offers rental options for paddleboards, canoes, kayaks, and rowboats for anyone looking to enjoy a day on the water.

 If you’d rather dip your toes in the water and lay under the sun in the sand, several Monroe County lakes offer beaches for you to enjoy.
-Along the shores of Monroe Lake, you’ll find the Paynetown and Fairfax State Recreation Areas, two popular public beaches perfect for sunbathing, swimming, or picnicking.
-Both beaches have nearby marinas if you decide you want to hop on a boat during your day.
+Along the shores of Monroe Lake, you’ll find the Paynetown and Fairfax State Recreation Areas, each offering a public beach perfect for sunbathing, swimming, and picnicking.

-The Riddle Point Park at Lake Lemon is an excellent place to swim.
-You'll find the beach at the end of a beautiful drive down Tunnel Road and enjoy a swim surrounded by lush trees & blue water, and pack a picnic to feast on from a blanket in the sand.
+Riddle Point Park at Lake Lemon is another excellent place to swim.
+You'll find the beach at the end of a beautiful drive down Tunnel Road — enjoy a swim surrounded by lush trees & blue water, and pack a picnic to feast on from a blanket in the sand.
 If you’re looking to have a beach-side get together with friends and family, the lake offers a shelter house for rent.

 Spending a day on the water in Bloomington doesn’t mean you have to spend a day in the water.
-The beautiful lakes around town are also home to ample hiking, with popular routes at both Griffy Lake Nature Preserve and Monroe Lake, offering a hiking experience for everyone to enjoy.
+The beautiful lakes around Monroe County are also home to ample hiking, with popular paved & rugged trails at both Griffy Lake and Monroe Lake, offering a hiking experience for everyone to enjoy.
 The scenic waterfront and thick forestry at both locations offer incredible views of Bloomington's nature — you'll definitely want to snap a pic to share on Instagram.

-After a long day enjoying the outdoors, a good meal is in order.
-Some of Bloomington’s favorite nosheries can be found lakeside for an opportunity to refuel after a day of exploring and enjoying the water.
+After a long day spent enjoying the water, a good meal is in order.
+Some of Bloomington’s favorite eateries can be found lakeside, allowing you to refuel without leaving B-Town's sandy shores.

 The best part about staying close to the water?
-Getting up the next morning and finding a new day’s adventures, right past your doorstep.
+Getting up the next morning and finding a new day’s adventure, right past your doorstep.